zijie-cai/Custom-N-Queens-Solver-/README.md

   - MRV + LCV
   - Ordering + Filtering

-## How to Customize
+## How to Use Locally
 - Clone the repository
 - Create and activate a virtual Python environment (to your liking):
 - Install required libraries using pip:
     ```bash
     pip install -r requirements.txt
     ```

-- Navigate through vis_tool.ipynb and all dependent py files
+## Potential Improvements
+- Enhance the N-Queens Game by adding more constraints
+- Add support for more solver algorithms